Blog

 Businesses in New York must adhere to both federal and state legislation regarding sexual harassment in the workplace.

 Generally, there are three requirements that employers in New York State must adhere to regarding sexual harassment in the workplace.
+It is important to be aware of requirements in New York, to avoid hefty New York Labor Law Penalties and Fines.

 New York's Combating Sexual Harassment in the Workplace Program is in charge of administering these requirements.